Peter Pan (1954 musical): Background and original 1954 production

 Several productions of Peter Pan were staged early in the 20th century, starting in London in 1904, starring Nina Boucicault as Peter and on Broadway in 1905, starring Maude Adams.
 In a nod to the original play, and the pantomime tradition it derives from, the title role of Peter Pan in the musical has usually been played by a woman, including Mary Martin, Sandy Duncan and Cathy Rigby, among others.

 Producer Edwin Lester, founder and director of the Los Angeles Civic Light Opera, acquired the American rights to adapt Peter Pan as a play with music for actress Mary Martin.
-The show was not successful in its pre-Broadway West Coast tour, so director Jerome Robbins hired lyricists Comden and Green and composer Jule Styne to add more songs, including "Never Never Land", "Distant Melody" and several other numbers, turning the show into a full-scale musical.
-The musical, instead of using Barrie's original ending, in which Peter simply let Wendy and the other children return home, includes an additional scene that Barrie had written later and titled An Afterthought (later included by Barrie in his 1911 novelization Peter and Wendy).
-In this ending, Peter returns after many years to take Wendy back to Never Never Land for spring cleaning.
+The show was a box office success, but critics expected it to have more musical numbers that featured Mary Martin, so director Jerome Robbins hired lyricists Comden and Green and composer Jule Styne to add more songs, including "Never Never Land", "Distant Melody" and several other numbers, turning the show into a full-scale musical.
+The musical, instead of using Barrie's original ending, in which Wendy returns to the Neverland for spring cleaning, includes an additional scene that Barrie had written later and titled An Afterthought (later included by Barrie in his 1911 novelization Peter and Wendy).
+In this ending, Peter returns after many years to take Wendy back to the Never Never Land for spring cleaning.
 He finds that he has been away so long that Wendy is now an adult, married woman with a daughter.
 Despondent at first, he is delighted when Wendy's daughter Jane offers to be his new mother, and instead takes her with him.

 The musical premiered at the Curran Theatre in San Francisco on July 19, 1954.
 The initial four-week run was followed by an eight-week engagement in Los Angeles.
 The show opened on Broadway on October 20, 1954 at the Winter Garden Theatre for a planned limited run of 152 performances.
 The busy 1954 Broadway season also included The Boy Friend, Fanny, Silk Stockings and Damn Yankees.
 While still in tryouts, a deal was made for Peter Pan to be broadcast on the NBC anthology series Producers' Showcase on March 7, 1955, which ensured that it was a financial success despite the limited run.
 The revised score and Tony Award-winning performances by Martin and Cyril Ritchard, as Captain Hook, made the musical a critical success, and tickets sold out throughout the Broadway run.
 The show closed on February 26, 1955 to prepare for the television broadcast.

 A Broadway cast album of the songs is still in print.